 - Technical skills in AutoCAD, Revit, Rhinoceros, V-Ray, Illustrator, Photoshop

 A helpful resource to learn architecture vocabulary from Curbed: A Guide to Architect Terms and Phrases

 Consider taking summer courses in architecture at Syracuse, Columbia, or Harvard.

-Desired skills & Characteristics:
+Desired Skills and Characteristics:

 - writing, editing, and new media technology skills

 - attention to detail

 - problem-solving skills

 - ability to work under pressure with strict deadlines